Category Archives: British Royals

 Born at Dunfermline Palace in Fife, Scotland on November 19, 1600, Charles I, King of England was the second son and fourth of the seven children of James VI, King of Scots (later also King James I of England) and Anne of Denmark.
 At the time of Charles’ birth, his six-year-old elder brother Henry Frederick was the heir apparent to the throne of Scotland.
 On March 24, 1603, Queen Elizabeth I of England died and Charles’ father became King James I of England.
 Since none of the children of King Henry VIII of England had children, James was the senior heir of King Henry VII of England through his eldest daughter Margaret Tudor who had married James IV, King of Scots.

 Charles overcame early physical problems, although he grew no taller than five feet four inches, and learned to ride, shoot, and fence.
 However, he was no physical match for his stronger and taller elder brother Henry, whom he adored.
 When 18-year-old Henry died in 1612 from typhoid, it was a loss that Charles felt greatly.
-Charles had automatically become Duke of Cornwall and Duke of Rothesay upon his brother’s death and was created Prince of Wales in 1616.
+Charles automatically became Duke of Cornwall and Duke of Rothesay upon his brother’s death and was created Prince of Wales in 1616.

 On March 27, 1625, King James I died and Charles succeeded him as King of England and King of Scots.
 Charles married Henrietta Maria of France, daughter of Henri IV, King of France, several months later.
 Charles’ coronation was held on February 2, 1626, at Westminster Abbey, but the Roman Catholic Henrietta Maria was not crowned because she refused to participate in a Church of England ceremony.
 Charles and Henrietta Maria had nine children including King Charles II, King James II, and Mary, the first Princess Royal, who married Willem II, Prince of Orange and had one child: Willem III, Prince of Orange, later King William III of England.